 Mr. Gensler has said that certain digital assets and platforms act as or offer securities, leading them under SEC supervision.

 In a long Twitter thread, Coinbase CEO Brian Armstrong criticized the agency's handling of the company's plans to launch a lending product The SEC has decided to be a security.
 Both the CEO and the General Counsel said that Coinbase disputes this view.

 Mr. Armstrong said he had been trying to meet with regulators for several months and received legal notice after notifying the SEC of plans to proceed with "Lend" in a few weeks.

 Program that allows owners of cryptocurrencies to lend them at interest. is becoming more common around the world, but some regulators, especially in the United States, have begun to raise concerns, arguing that such products should comply with applicable securities laws.

-In July, the US state of New Jersey ordered the cryptocurrency platform to stop offering interest-bearing accounts that have raised $ 1
+In July, the US state of New Jersey ordered the cryptocurrency platform to stop offering interest-bearing accounts that have raised $ 14.7 billion from investors.